dylancobb/dylancobb/README.md

 ## About Me 👨‍💻

 🔭 I'm currently training with [Founders and Coders](https://www.foundersandcoders.com/learn/) Software Foundation course with the FAC28 cohort.

-😤 Test-Driven and Agile software development enthusiast 🤩 Fascinated by cloud computing, SaaS and machine learning.
+😤 Test-Driven and Agile software development enthusiast.

+🤩 Fascinated by cloud computing, SaaS and machine learning.

 ## Languages and Tools 🛠️